-One of the most popular specialized microphone techniques is the stereo microphone technique i.e. using two microphones.
+One of the most popular specialised microphone techniques is the stereo microphone technique.

-Stereo miking is a great way to increase the sense of depth in a mix, giving that more quality sound.
+Stereo miking is a great way to increase the sense of depth in a mix, giving a quality sound.

 There are no rules or limitations when using the stereo microphone technique.
 Ultimately it is down to imagination and experimentation.

-For tips of best practices when recording, check out the Recording Considerations article.
+For tips on best practice when recording, check out Recording Considerations.

-There are essentially four main procedures for stereo miking, with each having their own variations, including:
+There are four main procedures for stereo miking, including: